ovis-hpc/ldms/ldms/src/ldmsd/test/ldms_msg_publish.rst

    **-l|--line**
       |
       | Optional line mode.
 Publishes file one line at a time as
         separate publish calls.
+In line mode, a delay of -D <nanoseconds>
-When used, the maximum line length allowed is specified with '-z <LINE_MAX>'.
-If a line does not contain a complete message, the recipients may see what is sent as erroneous.
+        is slept between lines.
+If a line does not contain a complete message, the recipients will see what is sent as erroneous when the type given is 'json'.

    **-f|--file** <file>
       |